 Added by Star Tiffany on March 27, 2012 at 11:30am — No Comments

-We are pleased to inform you that PHI’s proposal for a Sustainable Development (SD) Learning Event on “Integration of food and nutrition security, health and gender in climate resilient-sustainable development” at RIO+20 has been pre-selected by the conference organizers of RIO+20 to be…Continue
+We are pleased to inform you that PHI’s proposal for a Sustainable Development (SD) Learning Event on “Integration of food and nutrition security, health and gender in climate resilient-sustainable development” at RIO+20 has been pre-selected by the conference organizers of RIO+20 to be voted by the general public see:…Continue

 Added by M Cristina Tirado von der Pahlen on March 26, 2012 at 2:00pm — No Comments

 The emphasis on the built environment in public health is hard to escape.
 Conferences, podcasts, webinars.......you name it......there is a discussion concerning getting people to walk more frequently in their daily lives.
 The task for public health practitioners is to bring evidence to discussions in order to inform decision makers on parks, transportation, and planning boards to consider public health goals in their deliberations.

 If asked, anyone working on community health…Continue